busterjs/buster-coffee/README.md

 Currently, buster-coffee does not work with files that are to be included using `require()`. buster-coffee never writes any files to disk, while `require()` explictly looks for the files it will include on disk.
-Because of this, buster-coffee has limited use for Node.js developement in CoffeeScript.
+Because of this, buster-coffee has limited use for Node.js development in CoffeeScript.

 ## Changelog